Chaos in the Quantum Field Theory $S$-matrix: Introduction

 In looking for a characterization of chaos in quantum field theory, we will neither seek a quantum generalization of chaos in classical field theory, nor shall we seek the continuum limit of a lattice system, either classical or quantum.
 Instead, we will immediately go to the natural observable of quantum field theory: the $S$-matrix.
 In a scattering experiment, one starts with far-separated wavepackets at early times, which interact at intermediate times, leading to far-separated wavepackets at late times.
 The $S$-matrix is the overlap of the $in$ state with the $out$ state.
 The vast majority of the infinite number of degrees of freedom that a field theory possesses, and which make it so challenging to study chaos, are never excited in a scattering experiment.

 The phenomenon of chaos in scattering, while less familiar than chaos in systems with bounded phase space, is well-established.
-In Sec.~\ref{Sec2} we recall a few canonical examples in classical and quantum mechanics, and in Sec.~\ref{Sec3} we propose this be extended to the $S$-matrix in quantum field theory.
+We will recall a few canonical examples in classical and quantum mechanics, and then we will propose this be extended to the $S$-matrix in quantum field theory.
 A special case, which has recently been discussed, is chaos in the black hole $S$-matrix \cite{Polchinski}.